shuzhao-li-lab/metDataModel/README.md

 # metDataModel

-Data models for mass spectrometry based metabolomics .
+Data models for mass spectrometry based metabolomics.

-(This was renamed from Azimuth-metabolomics.
-All annotation functions are moved to mass2chem package.)

-Start with yaml/core.yaml.

-Implement in Python or other languages following the YAML model.
+To define a minimal set of data models (concepts), and others can derive from them.

+Python code is used as example, but this should be language neutral.

+Minimal JSON formats should be used for mummichog project.

+YAML should be equivalent to JSON.

 ## Core data Structure